February 4, 2020

 VMware provides enterprise-grade virtualization software and cloud computing services.
 With its advanced hypervisor technology, you can isolate different operating systems (OSs) and applications from the underlying physical hardware.
 This abstraction layer allows you to run multiple virtual machines (VMs) simultaneously while sharing the same hardware resources.
 In the long run, VMware virtualization technology can help you cut operational costs, reduce your footprint, optimize resource consumption, and much more.

 To make your experience in virtual environments even better, VMware developed VMware Tools, which is a set of utilities designed for achieving better control of guest OS and improving overall VM performance and user interactions.
 Today’s blog post discovers how VMware Tools work, which components they include, and in what cases you should manually perform the VMware Tools download from VMware website.

-Seeing is believing, but with NAKIVO Backup & Replication, seeing is also winning.
-Download the full-featured trial of NAKIVO Backup & Replication, discover how our award-winning solution can strengthen your data protection strategies, and receive a gift card for sharing your experience with us.
+Seeing is believing, but with NAKIVO Backup & Replication, seeing is also winning, discover how our award-winning solution can strengthen your data protection strategies.

 About VMware Tools